-Usually, I add some gram flour (besan) and on occasions pearl millet or sorghum flour too.
-We like the taste of besan and millet flours in these flatbreads.
-In this recipe, I have made lauki thepla only with whole wheat flour and gram flour.
+Usually, I add some gram flour in this recipe of Lauki Thepla.
+But on occasions, pearl millet or sorghum flour too.
+We like the taste of besan and millet flours in this flatbread.

-If you do not prefer besan or millet flours, then just skip them.
+In this recipe, I have made the thepla only with whole wheat flour and gram flour.
+If you do not prefer besan or millet flours, skip them.
 However, adding them increases the nutritive value.

 How to make Lauki Thepla